Pyle's Massacre: Background

-General Greene spent days in Virginia from the 15th to the 22nd, where he was able to resupply, feed his troops, medically recover his wounded and gain reinforcements.
-On February 17 he detached Colonel Henry Lee with his cavalry, and Colonel Andrew Pickens with Maryland infantry and South Carolina militia, to recross the Dan and monitor British activity.
-This force crossed the Dan on February 18 and set up a hidden camp along the road between Hillsborough and Haw River crossing points.
+General Greene spent a week in Virginia, from February 15 to 22, where he was able to resupply, feed his troops, recover his wounded and gain reinforcements.
+On February 17 he detached Colonel Lee with his cavalry, and Colonel Andrew Pickens with Maryland infantry and South Carolina militia, to recross the Dan and monitor British activity.
+This force crossed the Dan on February 18 and set up a hidden camp along the road between the crossing points at Hillsborough and Haw River.
 From there Lee sent scouts to watch for British movements.

 Word came the next morning that Tarleton was moving toward the Haw with an estimated 400 men.
-Lee and Pickens followed behind Tarleton, who, they learned, had camped near the Haw.
+Lee and Pickens followed behind Tarleton, whom they learned had camped near the Haw.
 A planned attack was called off when scouts reported that Tarleton had again moved, after the militia companies he was expecting to meet did not show up.
 Pyle's force had delayed its movement (in violation of orders) to visit with family and friends before setting off.

-At noon on February 24, Lee and Pickens captured two British staff officers and learned through interrogating them that Tarleton was only a few miles ahead.
-In the waning hours of the day, Lee's Legion, who wore short green jackets and plumed helmets, encountered two of Pyle's men, who mistook them for Tarleton's dragoons, who wore similar uniforms.
+At noon on February 24, Lee and Pickens captured two British staff officers and learned by interrogating them that Tarleton was only a few miles ahead.
+In the waning hours of the day, Lee's Legion, wearing short green jackets and plumed helmets, encountered two of Pyle's men, who mistook them for Tarleton's dragoons, who wore similar uniforms.
 Lee used this to his advantage and learned that Pyle's troops were nearby.
 Lee instructed Pickens' riflemen to flank Pyle's position, and then trotted into the camp in full salute.
 Lee exchanged customary civilities with Colonel Pyle and began shaking his hand when the sounds of battle commenced.